 Walk through the Old Town

 It’s pretty easy to see the old town in Valencia.
 The Old Town is where a lot of the main tourist attractions and sights are located.
 And as there are no metro stations in the old town, so you sort of have to walk through it.
 It’s also the prettiest part of Valencia, in my opinion.
 My favourite part of the old town was definitely El Carmen.
 The buildings are so beautiful and it’s so fascinating just walking through the narrow streets admiring it all.
-And yes I may have pretended I was a sexy Spanish señorita.
+I may have pranced through the streets pretending I was a sexy Spanish señorita.
 Cannot confirm.

 Visit the Cat House

-Ok so this was probably my favourite part of Valencia!
-Located down one of the many narrow streets (Carrer del Museo, to be precise – you’re welcome) of Valencia is the famous cat house.
+Ok, so this was probably my favourite part of Valencia!
+Located down one of the many narrow streets (Carrer del Museo, to be precise – you’re welcome) is the famous cat house.
 As a self-professed crazy cat lady, there was no way I could visit Valencia without making a stop here.
 I was happy to discover that it’s just as cute in person as it looks in photos.
-We even saw a black cat go into the house!
+We even saw a black cat go into the house.
 (I basically died of cuteness overload).
 The legend is that the old woman who lived there left the house to the stray cats of Valencia to inhabit after she died.
-For some reason I feel like that was probably me in a previous life…
+Why do I get the feeling it was probably me in a previous life…

-This was one of the parts of Valencia that we unfortunately didn’t manage to see much of.
-We did stop there for lunch and it was so stunning, but stupid me didn’t think to take many photos because I was hangry.
+This was one of the parts of Valencia that we, unfortunately, didn’t manage to see much of.
+We did stop there for lunch and it was so stunning, but stupid me didn’t think to take many photos because I was hangry at the time.
 The Turia Park is actually in an old dried out riverbed which curves around the city.
 There’s plenty to do in the park, you can even rent bikes or small vehicles to see more of the gardens which I so wish we’d done in hindsight!